ronaldomarquesdev/utils.crypto.criptocorepack/README.md

 - GITHUB;
 - GITFLOW.

 The **CryptoCorePack** project belongs to author's portfolio.
-The detailed project can be followed on his GitHub Projects List: [github.com/users/ROPIMASI/projects/](https://github.com/users/ROPIMASI/projects/).
+The detailed project can be followed on his GitHub Projects List: [ rewriting link github.com/users/ROPIMASI/projects/](#).
 It is also found on author's web-portfolio: [ronaldomarques.dev](https://www.ronaldomarques.dev).

 &nbsp;
 &nbsp;